Padmasana formed using two Sanskrit words Padma ( Lotus ) and asana ( posture).

 Benefits of Padmasana (Lotus Position)

-- It help makes the body stable and breathes become slow which is part of meditative breath. slow breath makes mind calm.
+- It helps makes the body stable and breathes become slow which is part of the meditative breath. slow breath makes mind calm.

 - It’s control of blood pressure.